HeatherAu/wine_group_project/README.md

 Did some formatting and added in the stuff we needed to do, pls add ur student # in :)

 Added student number, and Method & Expected Outcomes and Significance

+Still need student number and the last part of expected outcomes and significance Also wrote my changes underneath